Charlie Chaplin: Keystone

 Six months into the second American tour, Chaplin was invited to join the New York Motion Picture Company.
 A representative who had seen his performances thought he could replace Fred Mace, a star of their Keystone Studios who intended to leave.
 Chaplin thought the Keystone comedies "a crude mélange of rough and rumble", but liked the idea of working in films and rationalised: "Besides, it would mean a new life."
 He met with the company and signed a $150-per-week contract in September 1913.
 Chaplin arrived in Los Angeles in early December, and began working for the Keystone studio on 5 January 1914.
+Film critic Pauline Kael notes that the early two-reelers were lewd and full of bathroom humour and drunkenness.

 Chaplin's boss was Mack Sennett, who initially expressed concern that the 24-year-old looked too young.
 He was not used in a picture until late January, during which time Chaplin attempted to learn the processes of filmmaking.
 The one-reeler Making a Living marked his film acting debut and was released on 2 February 1914.
 Chaplin strongly disliked the picture, but one review picked him out as "a comedian of the first water".
 For his second appearance in front of the camera, Chaplin selected the costume with which he became identified.
 He described the process in his autobiography: